By Kevin Doyle

 Group Content Editor

-So it doesn’t come as much of a surprise that, according to a 2016 report by the Pew Research Center and the Knight Foundation, more than 44 percent of the American population with access to Facebook relies on the platform for daily news.
+It’s not surprising that, according to a 2016 report by the Pew Research Center and the Knight Foundation, more than 44 percent of the American population with access to Facebook relies on the platform for daily news.

 Long-term research by Yale Law School’s Information Society Project concluded that “algorithmic modeling may be biased or limited and the uses of algorithms are still opaque in many critical sectors.”